 My child chewed on a Klean Kanteen and might have eaten some paint.
 Should I be concerned?

-No. The paint on Klean Kanteen bottles is a nontoxic, acrylic, resin-based finish that's mostly water and is totally free of lead and toxic chemicals.
-So you've got nothing to worry about if your child ingested some paint!
-That said, we do recommend the Brushed Stainless finish for small children who like to chew on things.
+The paint on Klean Kanteen bottles is a nontoxic acrylic that is free of BPA, lead and toxic chemicals.
+We recommend the Brushed Stainless finish for small children who like to chew on things.

 How much does a Kanteen weigh?